hail2u/node-csswring/README.md

 CSSWring
 ========

 Minify CSS file with source maps.
-That’s only.
+That’s it.

 Written with [PostCSS][1].